CenterForOpenScience/Policies-and-Procedures/index.md

 Separation is any action that ends the employee-employer relationship between an individual and the COS.
 Involuntary separation may be initiated when disciplinary action does not produce required workplace behavior.
 Disciplinary action may be initiated in response to performance of duties and personal misconduct.
 The directorship will be responsible for initiation of disciplinary action in consultation with the employee’s immediate supervisor.
 The procedures for disciplinary action are the following:

 **Performance of Duties:**  These include violation of the personnel policies or violation of an employee's position requirements.
 Specific examples include inefficiency or incompetence in performance of duties, tardiness, absenteeism, improper use of property or equipment, failure to maintain professional interpersonal relationships, and abusive or obscene language.
 These examples are not exhaustive of the category.
+COS is an at will employer and does not have to follow these three steps if not deemed necessary.

 1. **Warning:**   The supervisor shall advise the employee of the specific infraction or breach of duty and the date of the incident.
 The employee has the opportunity to explain the reason for the conduct.
 Human Resources will prepare a memorandum for the personnel file documenting the infraction and employee’s response.
 The directorship shall monitor progress and review with the employee.
 Progress and review will be documented in the employee’s personnel file.
 1. **Probation:**  Repetition of an infraction may result in probation.
 Repeated incidents will be documented as described in step one.
-Probation shall be for at least 90 days.
+Probation shall be for at least 3 weeks.
 During this period, a review process will determine if the required corrective actions are implemented and effective.
 No salary increases or bonuses will be given while an employee is on probation.
 1. **Termination:** Continued repetition by an employee, of an infraction which has been specified in a written warning, will result in the termination of the employee.
 This is the final disciplinary step for infractions under the performance of duties category.

 **Personal Misconduct:** Disciplinary action under this category results from employee misconduct that is contrary to the best interests of the COS and is more serious than performance of duty infractions.
 Specific examples of serious personal misconduct actions include being convicted of a felony, misusing funds, fighting or attempting bodily injury to another COS staff member or visitor, using abusive or threatening language, sexual harassment, divulging confidential information, theft or dishonesty, intoxication or possession of illegal substances, possession of weapons on COS premises,  soliciting tips from clients, and falsifying documents.
 These examples are not exhaustive of the category.
 Any employee may be terminated immediately for a serious offense.
 The following process applies: